Radk6/MC-Optimization-Guide/java-n-stuff/java-things.md

 `-XX:+ZGenerational` - Makes ZGC generational.
 ZGC is Generational by default since Java 23, so the arg is only necessary on Java 21

 `-XX:+UseCompactObjectHeaders` - Enables Compact Object Headers.
-This feature reduces RAM usage.
+This feature reduces RAM usage and boosts performance a bit.

 `-XX:+UnlockExperimentalVMOptions` - Unlocks Experimental JVM Options.
 Necessary for using Compact Object Headers on Java 24